fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 Rbenv and RVM are Ruby version managers - they let us set different versions of Ruby in our programs depending on what versions of Ruby our program needs to support (e.g. there might be gems in use that require a particular version of Ruby, or there might be particular syntax that exists within specific versions of Ruby).

 ### What is the difference between Rbenv and RVM?
 A key difference between Rbenv and RVM is how each ruby version manager changes the Ruby version.
 RVM defines a shell function `rvm`, which is used in preference to the disk-based command, as it can modify the environment in which a program is executed.
-As we use commands such as `rvm use 2.2.2`, or change between directories with a `.ruby-version` file, RVM dynamically alters the `PATH` variable such that when we execute various commands in the CLI, RVM ensures we are using shell commands instead of disk based commands, allowing us to the right versions of Ruby and gems based on our project requirements (e.g. based on a `.ruby-version` file, if available).
+As we use commands such as `rvm use 2.2.2`, or change between directories with a `.ruby-version` file, RVM dynamically alters the `PATH` variable such that when we execute various commands in the CLI, RVM ensures we are using shell commands instead of disk based commands, allowing RVM to select the correct versions of Ruby and gems based on our project requirements (e.g. based on a `.ruby-version` file, if available).

 With Rbenv, the `PATH` variable is not dynamically changed.
-The `PATH` variables is generally only altered once to include a reference to a `shims` directory before any other directories in the `PATH` variable to ensure it is looked through before any other Ruby related directories.
+The `PATH` variables is only altered once to include a reference to a `shims` directory before any other directories in the `PATH` variable to ensure it is looked through before any other Ruby related directories.
 Shims are executable scripts that Rbenv uses to intercept Ruby related commands in the CLI, calling `rbenv exec PROGRAM` instead.
 This command determines what version of Ruby that should be used, and executes the appropriate program from the Ruby version-specific directories based on a `.ruby-version` file (if available).

 ### What is the `PATH` variable?
 How is it used in the context of Rbenv versus RVM?
 The `PATH` variable stores a series of directories, which give context to any command run in the CLI that doesn't start with `/`, `~` or `.` (since those are paths to files or directories), such as `cd`, `ruby`, without having the user manually specify where that command comes from everytime they want to run that particular command.